billyb2/bet365-scraper/README.md

 # Bet365-Scraper
 This is a pretty simple Bet365 scraper using Selenium + Beautiful Soup.
-While it currently only gets table tennis odds, it can be easily modified.
+It can get the odds of any player from any currently running match

 <b>Requirements:</b>
 * beautifulsoup4